alirezakhosravi/NopFramework/README.md

 public string ThreeLetterIsoCode { get; set; }
 ```

-### For create observer to get notification follow this code:
+### For create listener to get notification follow this code:
 You class must implement INotificationObserver interface in Nop.Services solution
 ```
 using Nop.Services.Notifications;